woelke/vim-project/README.md

 * ``CallbackAllProjects``
 It's used inside the ``.vimrc``.
 The first parameter is the name of a function or an array of function names.
 This callback is added to all projects that have been defined so far.
+* ``CallbackAllSections``
+It's used inside the ``.vimrc``.
+The first parameter is the name of a function or an array of function names.
+This callback is added to all sections that have been defined so far.
 * ``GoProject``
 It's used inside the ``cmdline mode`` to switch to one of the defined projects.
 The required parameter is the ``title`` of the project without quotation.
 Completion